Showmick119/Benchmarking-Signal-Processing-Packages/README.md

-# Benchmarking and Evaluating Signal Processing Packages
+# Signal Processing In Python
 An evaluation of the performance and recency of various Python signal processing packages when applied to ECG and PPG data.

 Testing and evaluating the following packages: